facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

 Under the same setting, the `Res152 Denoise` model takes about 90 hours on 128 V100s.
 Note that the model actually does not add much computation to the baseline, but it lacks efficient GPU implementation for the softmax version of non-local operation.
-The dot-product version, on the otherhand, is much faster.
+The dot-product version, on the other hand, is much faster.

 If you use CUDA≥9.2, TF≥1.12 on Volta GPUs, the flag `--use-fp16xla` will enable XLA-optimized FP16 PGD attack, which reduces training time about 2x, with a drop of about 3% robustness.